MicrosoftDocs/dynamics365smb-docs/business-central/marketing-relationship-management.md

 ---
-title: Relationship Management| Microsoft Docs
+title: Relationship Management
-description: The relationship management features in Business Central support your sales efforts and let you access information about contacts and prospects so you can serve customers efficiently.
+description: The relationship management features support your sales efforts and let you access information about contacts and prospects to serve customers efficiently.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP